-- 4.14.
-The following sections provide members with an update on regional collaborative work and developments relating to agreed regional outcomes. - 4.15.
+- 4.13.
+The following sections provide members with an update on regional collaborative work and developments relating to agreed regional outcomes. - 4.14.
 The Programme for Action is making a contribution to some of the ambitions within the Regional Outcome Agreement.
 Progress is as follows:

-Commitment Regional output/outcome Progress Update Curriculum planning (£25,000) The current regional curriculum plan effectively comes to an end in the current academic year, and a refreshed regional curriculum plan will be developed.
-Initial planning has taken place between GCRB, Scottish Funding Council and Skills Development Scotland to consider ways in which initial pilot work can now be evolved to meet regional planning needs in the current, and eventual post-Covid-19 environment.
-Initial discussion with GCG Learning and Teaching Group is underway, and a regional curriculum planning strategy and action plan will be developed.
-Bridge 2 Business (£201,425 via SFC strategic funds) The Bridge 2 Business programme provides colleges students with opportunities to engage with entrepreneurial role models.
+Commitment Regional output/outcome Progress Update Bridge 2 Business (£201,000 via SFC strategic funds) The Bridge 2 Business programme provides colleges students with opportunities to engage with entrepreneurial role models.
 It also provides a range of services to inspire and support college students into business.
 The project has operated successfully for a number of years.
 The project has been awarded £201,425 by SFC2 for 2020-21.
-The project continues to be delivered in 2020-21 albeit activities are impacted by Covid-19.
-Empower our ESOL Partnership (£96,348) Leadership of the city- wide ESOL network, management and continued development of the city-wide ESOL register, and delivery by community partners of access provision.
-Glasgow Clyde College is delivering the regional ESOL project in 2020-21.
+The project continued to be delivered in 2020-21 albeit activities were impacted by Covid-19.
+The annual project report is due on 30 September 2021.
+Empower our ESOL Partnership (£96,000) Leadership of the city-wide ESOL network, management and continued development of the city-wide ESOL register, and delivery by community partners of access provision.
+Glasgow Clyde College delivered the regional ESOL project in 2020-21.
 This funding is supplemented by in-kind resources provided by local authority, and community, partners.
 The ESOL Register (which forms an important component of the ESOL project) has been the subject of a review which has recommended a number of improvements.
-Child Poverty (£70,000) Delivery of projects in communities facing the highest levels of deprivation.
+Child Poverty (£148,000) of which £98,000 was provided by SFC strategic funds with a Glasgow region contribution of £50,000.
+Delivery of projects in communities facing the highest levels of deprivation.
 The projects will be delivered in conjunction with partners to address issues such as child development, health, parenting, pathways to education.
-The original project bid was submitted to SFC in January 2020.
-The decision making process was delayed and revised bids were requested.
-The project was formally approved by SFC in December 2020.
-The project is progressing subject to the constraints of Covid-19.
-The scale of the project has been reduced and with the SFC funding £98,000 and the regional contribution £50,000.
+The project was approved by SFC in September 2020, albeit scaled back from the original proposal.
+The project progressed subject to the constraints of Covid-19.
+The final project report is due on 30 September 2021.